-Students are required to have an active status in order to apply to graduate, and must either be enrolled in courses for the quarter or in an approved special registration status to be eligible to apply to graduate.
+Students are required to have an active status in order to apply to graduate, and must either be enrolled in courses for the quarter (for Summer, this can mean enrolling in a single class) or in an approved special registration status to be eligible to apply to graduate.

 The upcoming application to graduate opens the day after each term's application to graduate deadline.
 Please refer to the below chart: